Our Mission and Who We Are

 When you first visit Cougar Run Elementary, you will notice several majestic Bradford Pear trees lining the walkways, and several hundred painted rocks along the xeriscape areas.
 At first glance you might think these rocks look like jelly beans, but upon closer inspection you will notice that each rock is painted with unique designs, colors, dates and many include names of students, staff and families.
 Together, the rocks capture the essence of the eclectic but connected learning community at Cougar Run Elementary.
 Separately, each rock represents an individual, but together they provide a pathway to excellence.
 Each spring students add their own unique rock as a symbol of their place in our community.

 Our teachers are exceptionally caring and dedicated professionals.
-90% of our teachers have advanced degrees and just over 40% of these teachers work on district leadership committees.
+90% of our teachers have advanced degrees and many of these teachers work on district leadership committees.
 The experience of our teachers provides authentic staff development in support of district initiatives and enhances the craft of instruction.
 Our support staff consistently works to support the staff, students and parents of Cougar Run to achieve a culture and climate that values thoughtful communication, respect, attention to detail, and puts customer service as the highest priority.

 Our parent community is actively involved in the day-to-day operations of the building.
 Volunteers are key in supporting the teachers, classrooms, clubs, health and wellness initiatives, Learning Commons and safety initiatives.
-Cougar Run was a proud recipient of the Healthier US School Challenge - receiving a Bronze Medal in 2012.
-Additionally, we stress the importance of PLC’s (Parent Learning Centers) to actively inform parents on best instructional support strategies and curriculum.
-Our parent teacher association, Partners in Education (PIE) and our SAC (Student Advisory Council) are instrumental in providing fundraising opportunities, managing community engagement events and providing recommendations to our leadership team that represents the thinking of our community for the benefit of our students.
-Uniquely, there are 14 staff members, certified and classified, who are also parents of Cougar Run students.
+Our parent teacher association, PTA and our SAC (School Accountability Committee) are instrumental in providing fundraising opportunities, managing community engagement events and providing recommendations to our leadership team that represents the thinking/desires of our community for the benefit of our students.
+Uniquely, there are many staff members who are also parents of Cougar Run students.
 This fact offers a clear affirmation of one of our catch phrases, “Cougar Run is a great place to work and learn".
-We look forward to seeing you on your next visit to the school.
-Shannon McPherson, Principal

 Website by SchoolMessenger Presence. © 2024 SchoolMessenger Corporation.
 All rights reserved.